Policies and Procedures

 NYS Immunization Requirements for School Entrance/Attendance, click here.

-All of the above immunizations must be documented by your health care provider, health department where the child received the immunizations, or must be from an official copy of the immunization record from the child's previous school (a copy of the original immunization record from the healthcare provider – not a copy of the school health record).
+All immunizations must be documented by your health care provider, health department where the child received the immunizations, or must be from an official copy of the immunization record from the child's previous school (a copy of the original immunization record from the healthcare provider – not a copy of the school health record).
 All immunizations must specify that exact date each immunization was administered.
 Your child will not be permitted to attend school without the necessary verification of immunizations.